tsung-jui-wu/CSCI653/README.md

 ### Visualization Output

-The script generates a comprehensive 6-panel comparison figure saved as `results/comparison.png`:
+The script generates a comprehensive 6-panel comparison figure (shown at the top of this README) saved as `results/comparison.png`.

+**What each panel shows:**

 | Panel | What It Shows |
 |-------|---------------|